rorocoder/LZW_Compression/README.txt

 There's also a bunch of explanation about BitWriter, a writer class I made to write bits out, so you can look at the comments for that if you want.

+UPDATE: Decoder works in conjunction with Encoder for all three test files.
+Modeled after GeekforGeeks algorithm. - Rhea